RyanBingham334/Restaurant_Data_Study/README.md

 ![Total Profit](visualizations/total_profit_contribution_by_item.png)

-Mains (Pasta, Burger, Cake, Pizza) are carrying the whole operation.
+Mains (Pasta, Burger, Pizza) are carrying the whole operation.
 Sides and desserts are dead weight:
 - Ice Cream costs too much to make and barely sells
 - Fries sell well but only make $7.75 profit per order
-- Salad has both problems—expensive to make AND nobody orders it
+- Salad has both problems, expensive to make AND nobody orders it

 **See the query:** [`04_profit_contribution.sql`](sql/04_profit_contribution.sql)

 ### Parmesan Is Destroying the Salad

-Parmesan costs $1.25 per salad—that's 65 cents more than any other ingredient.
-When you're selling one of the lowest-volume items on the menu and it costs that much to make, you've got a problem.
+Parmesan costs $1.25 per salad, that's 65 cents more than any other ingredient.
+When you're selling one of the lowest-volume items on the menu and it costs that much to make, there's a problem.

 **See the query:** [`03_salad_cost_breakdown.sql`](sql/03_salad_cost_breakdown.sql)